lewagonjapan/programming4everybody/README.md

 Some session might last longer than one hour depending on the Q&A part.
 For each session, a private Zoom link will be shared on the course Slack channel.
 The Zoom meetings and Slack workspace are **private**, and only authorised participants can access them 🔒

-## Office Hours
+## Q&A Support

-Every **Tuesdays & Thursdays** and for the duration of the course, Le Wagon Tokyo teachers will be available on Slack for questions **from 6pm to 8pm JST.**
-Outside of this Office Hours schedule, you can still ask questions!
-We may not answer as quickly though ⏳
+Outside of this webinar schedule, you can still ask questions!
+The **#codecademy-questions** Slack channel is dedicated to that.
+Don't hesitate to post your own quesstions and help others.
+This is a collaborative work!

 ## Going further

 Can't wait to know more about programming? **[Apply to Le Wagon Tokyo](http://www.lewagon.com/tokyo/apply)**, and learn how to build the app of your dreams with us! 🚀

+By completing this course, **you get a special 50,000¥ off the next Tokyo courses tuition** starting September 26th (part-time) and September 28th (full-time)! 🇯🇵
+Note that this special discount can't be combined with our regular early-bird discount.
-By completing this course, **you get a special 50,000¥ off the next Tokyo course tuition** starting June 29th! 🇯🇵 Applications are open for our next batches, check out the dates on our website or get in touch with Sylvain.
+Applications are open for our next batches, check out the dates on our website or get in touch with Sylvain.

 You can also follow us on [Meetup](https://www.meetup.com/Le-Wagon-Tokyo-Coding-Station/), [Facebook](https://www.facebook.com/lewagontokyo), [Instagram](https://www.instagram.com/lewagontokyo), [Twitter](https://twitter.com/LeWagonTokyo) or [LinkedIn](https://www.linkedin.com/showcase/18655908/) and stay involved in our amazing community 🤩